pivitmarketing/wellness-theme/wp-content/plugins/comments-from-facebook/readme.txt

 You need to select the .zip file only, there is no need to extract the zip file, just upload it

-= I purchased the pro version, but didn't download the pro file =
+= I purchased the pro version, but didn't download the Facebook Comments pro file =

 Contact us at support@wpdevart.com and send us purchase details and we will send you the pro version.

-= Do I need to pay yearly or monthly for pro version =
+= Do I need to pay yearly or monthly for Facebook Comments pro version =

 No dear users, you need to pay only onece for our pro version.